 Westinghouse purchased the land and began operations to support the Naval Nuclear Propulsion Program (1948).

 USS NAUTILUS, the world’s first nuclear-powered submarine, went to sea (1955).
 Previously, submarines were limited by battery power with undersea travel of 150 miles or fewer, and at much slower speeds.

 The Shippingport Atomic Power Station began to operate (1957).
 This first full-scale nuclear power plant for civilian use provided data for future nuclear power stations.
 During its first year, Shippingport ran more than 3,000 hours at its full-power output of 60,000 kilowatts.

 First submerged transit of the North Pole

 NAUTILUS sailed over 2,000 miles under the polar ice cap (1958).
 Bettis led the development of the first nuclear-powered surface ship and the first nuclear-powered aircraft carrier.

 First Light Water Breeder Reactor

 Shippingport was the site of the first Light Water Breeder Reactor (1977 to 1982).

-Today, Bettis provides design and engineering support for the NIMITZ Class aircraft carriers and the SEAWOLF Class fast attack submarines.
-Bettis is the lead design laboratory for the reactor plant design effort for the next generation of Aircraft Carriers (FORD Class).
+Today, the Bettis team supports design and engineering for NIMITZ Class aircraft carriers and SEAWOLF Class fast attack submarines.
+Bettis is the laboratory lead of the reactor plant design effort for the next generation of aircraft carriers (FORD Class).